scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDL.md

 AKS creates one system node pool named **agentpool** that is preferred for system pods (used to keep AKS running) by default.
 It is recommended to create another node pool with **user** mode for ScalarDL Ledger pods and deploy ScalarDL Ledger pods on this additional node pool.

-### Create a node pool for monitoring components (kube-prometheus-stack)
+### Create a node pool for monitoring components (kube-prometheus-stack and loki-stack)

 It is recommended to run only pods related to ScalarDL Ledger on the worker node for ScalarDL Ledger.
-If you want to run monitoring pods (Prometheus, Grafana, Loki, etc) by using kube-prometheus-stack on the same AKS cluster, you should create other node pools for monitoring pods.
+If you want to run monitoring pods (Prometheus, Grafana, Loki, etc) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node groups for monitoring pods.

 ### Configure Cluster Autoscaler of AKS